-The Community Connection project is a result of the Master Plan, a living document designed to guide planning and development of the Recreation Area.
-Goals and policies of the Master Plan provide a framework for policy level decision making.
-The visionary, aerial site map of the parkland depicts broad concepts for land use.
+The 2009 Rec Park Master Plan was designed to be a living document for guidance, planning and development of the Recreation Area.
+Goals and Policies of the Master Plan provide a framework for policy level decision making, and the visionary, aerial site map of the parkland depicts broad concepts for land use.

-You can view a copy of the Master Plan recommended by the Park Board in September, 2009, the Goals and Policies and FAQs.
+Click the following links to view a copy of the Master Plan / Goals and Policies / FAQs.

 All of the above links connect to pdfs.